not welcome

 We are foreigners who don’t belong.”

-Lord, despite it making us unwelcome, mold us into your image.
+Lord, despite the cost and despite the unwelcome it brings, mold us into your image.